NathanOtano/TableFlowy/README.md

 # Features

-1. Auto-Loading: Scrolls to the bottom repeatedly until no more bullets appear.
-Scroll Back to Top: Once everything is loaded, the script scrolls you back to the top so you can see the new table immediately.
-2. Table Generation: Builds a table for all bullets containing special tags:
+1. Table Generation: Builds a table for all bullets containing special tags:
     - #p<number> or #P<number> → recognized as property “P” and the digit(s) as the value.
     - #property-value → splits on the first dash; e.g. #task-todo → property = “task,” value = “todo.”
     - All other tags remain in a “Tags” column.
-3. Columns:
+2. Columns:
     - Parent: Shows the parent bullet name (tags stripped), clickable to focus that parent.
     - Bullet: The bullet’s text, clickable to focus that bullet.
     - Tags: Any leftover tags that aren’t in the property-value formats above.
     - One Column per Unique Property: Contains the matched value for that bullet.
-4. Sorting: Click any column header to sort ascending; click again to sort descending.
+3. Sorting: Click any column header to sort ascending; click again to sort descending.
-5. Filtering:
+4. Filtering:
     - Per-column filters: One text box under each header to filter that column.
     - Global filter box: Filters across all columns at once.
-6. Toggle All Tables Visibility Button: A main table button that hides all existing tables (including their top bars) when clicked if they are visible, and shows them if they are hidden.
-If no tables exist, it creates a new one.
-7. Add Table Button: A new button with a Lucide `<Plus />` icon added to the right of the close (`x`) button in each table's top bar.
-Clicking this button adds a new table on top of existing ones and ensures that hidden tables are shown.
-8. Refresh Table Functionality: The refresh button now removes the specific table where it was clicked and creates a new one in its place instead of stacking multiple tables.
-9. Icon Updates:
-    - Replaced the collapse icon with `chevrons-down-up`.
-    - Replaced the close table icon with a simple `x` button.
-10. Remove Screen Freezing: The overlay that previously froze the screen during table creation has been removed for a smoother experience.
-11. Responsive Behavior:
-    - **Toggle Visibility**: Main table button hides/shows all tables completely.
-    - **Add Table**: Adds a new table on top of existing ones and shows all tables if they were hidden.
-    - **Refresh Table**: Removes the specific table being refreshed and creates a new one in its place.
-    - **Close Table**: Completely removes the specific table from the DOM.

 # Installation